Riverport, Nova Scotia: Shipbuilding, sailing, and rum-running

 From its location, ship building became an important industry in the early 1800s.
 In 1820, the settlers engaged in Labrador fishing and the first two vessels built for bank fishing including the "Valiant".
 In 1910 there was a fleet of 18 salt fishing schooners.
 This eventually increased to 28 including the Mona Marie and Delawana of the 1920 Canadian representative for the International Fisherman Vessel Championship.
 The following year the Bluenose was built and won the title of the International Fisherman Vessel Championship for the six annual races that were held.

 One of the most majestic buildings in Riverport is the former Myrtle Hotel.
 This building is steeped with story and is a place that Al Capone was reputed to be a return visitor during Prohibition.
 Given secluded location, proximity to the ocean and the notable number of men from the community of Riverport involved in rum-running it is likely.

 A century later, Covey Island Boatworks utilized their strategic space at Kraut Point to form the entire Bluenose II backbone of laminated ribs to start a new era of schooner history.
 Then followed up this project with the notable project building all ten spars, standing and running rigging, mast hoops for the replica iconic American Schooner Columbia, a noted competitor.

 Nova Scotia Schooner Association Race Week has been a recent addition to the communities portfolio of events.
 In 2013, the Nova Scotia Schooner Association brought their event for three days to Riverport after 51 years of racing.
-In spirit of this amazing location, the fleet experienced such a great time with constant sea breeze and lively community spirit.
 The returning 2014 Nova Scotia Schooner Association Race Week was an even greater event as featured in Canadian Yachting Magazine.

 On October 5, 2014, the Bridgewater Triathlon Club hosted the 9th Annual Riverport Duathlon, in Riverport, Nova Scotia - selected by Triathlon Nova Scotia as the 2014 Nova Scotia Provincial Duathlon Championship and by Triathlon Canada as a qualifying race for the 2015 World Duathlon Championships to be held in Adelaide, Australia.
 This is the only race east of Quebec to be afforded this honour.